jwulf/node-pressgang-rest/README.md

 ##Source Code
 The source is hosted on github at https://github.com/jwulf/node-pressgang-rest.

-It's written using Microsoft TypeScript, and compiled to JavaScript using the node typescript module.
+Up to 0.0.13 it was written using Microsoft TypeScript, and compiled to JavaScript using the node typescript module.
 There is a TypeScript declaration file in the module.

+From 0.1.0 I made it straight-forward JavaScript.
+Tests have not been updated yet.